Ashwagandha: Benefits, Dosage, Side Effects, Drug Interactions, And Other Important Information

 1. Sedatives and Anxiolytics: Due to its anxiolytic effects, Ashwagandha may enhance the effects of sedative drugs like benzodiazepines, raising the risk of oversedation and drowsiness.

-2. Antihypertensive Drugs: Ashwagandha may intensify the effects of antihypertensive drugs, causing a greater reduction in blood pressure than is planned.
+2. Antihypertensive Drugs: Ashwagandha may intensify the effects of antihypertensive drugs, causing a greater reduction in pressure than is planned.

 3. Immunosuppressive drugs: Ashwagandha’s immune-modulating effects may prevent immunosuppressive drugs from working as well.